Green Papaya Curry

 My first recollection of eating green papaya was when my mom used it as a meat tenderizer for stews.
 I later had it when I visited the Island of Antigua when it was prepared boiled in salted water and served as a vegetable side dish.

 Green papaya is popular in many Asian cuisines where it is prepared as a salad, in stews, braised.
-I decided to make a Jamaican-style Curry with It that turned out so flavorful.
+I decided to make this green papaya recipe that turned out so flavorful.

-I also had to emphasize the amazing health benefits of green papaya.
-It contains more papain a digestive enzyme that helps to break down protein in the body than ripe papaya.
+I have to emphasize the amazing health benefits of green papaya.
+It contains more papain, a digestive enzyme that helps to break down protein in the body, than ripe papaya.
 Papain helps to improve digestion.

-Green papaya contains a good source of fiber and latex which help wastes to pass from the colon easier.y
+Green papaya contains a good source of fiber and latex, which help wastes to pass from the colon easier.

-Carotenoids are found in papaya, they are converted by the body into Vitamin A. Vitamin A boosts eye health, prevents macular degeneration.
+Carotenoids are also found in papaya, which are converted by the body into Vitamin A. Vitamin A boosts eye health, prevents macular degeneration.

 - Coconut Oil